kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 retries with backoff, the same as it does for `FailedCreatePodSandBox` or `ImagePullBackOff`; it is not moved to `Failed`.

-A restore that cannot proceed yet leaves the Pod `Pending` and is retried; it is not failed outright.
-The referenced checkpoint may not be `Ready` yet, or (once cross-node transfer lands) its data may not be on the node yet but could be copied there later.
-In both cases the same Pod proceeds once the checkpoint becomes available, with no need to resubmit it.
+A restore that cannot proceed yet on the node leaves the Pod `Pending` and is retried; it is not failed outright.
+For example, once cross-node transfer lands, the checkpoint data may not be on the node yet but could be copied there later; the same Pod then proceeds when the data arrives, with no need to resubmit it.

-This follows the usual Kubernetes pattern of declaring intent and letting the dependency be satisfied out of order.
-A Pod that names a ConfigMap, Secret, or PersistentVolumeClaim that does not exist yet is admitted and waits rather than being rejected, and a PersistentVolumeClaim may name a `VolumeSnapshot` as its data source before that snapshot is ready to use.
-Restoring from a `PodCheckpoint` works the same way: the Pod is admitted, and the kubelet waits for the checkpoint and validates it when it acts.
 A restore that never succeeds is retried with backoff like any other start failure, rather than being moved to `Failed`, and stays visible through the Pod's events and conditions.

+This differs from references to ConfigMaps, Secrets, or PersistentVolumeClaims, which can be created after the Pod that uses them.
+A restore Pod must reference a `PodCheckpoint` that is already `Ready`, because admission needs the checkpoint's node and template to place and validate the Pod.

 ### Post-Checkpoint State Semantics